strubrina/Richtax/README.md

 3. Open your terminal/shell and check if Python was installed properly by entering `py --version` (The version of your Python distribution should be displayed now.)

-4. Navigate to the folder where you have stored the app (for example: C:/Users/alex/Documents/richtax-main)
+4. Navigate to the folder where the app is stored (for example: C:/Users/alex/Documents/richtax-main)

-5. If you have some other versions of the required moduls from the requirements.txt installed, I recommend creating a virtual environment.
+5. If there might be interferences with other versions of the required moduls for this app, I recommend creating a virtual environment.
 Here you can find [helpful instructions](https://towardsdatascience.com/virtual-environments-for-absolute-beginners-what-is-it-and-how-to-create-one-examples-a48da8982d4b) on virtual environments.

 6. Then (in your venv or just like this) install the required moduls using `pip install -r requirements.txt`

-7. Run the flask app with the command `py main.py`
+7. Run the app with the command `py main.py`

 8. Press CTRL + click on the adress of localhost: http://127.0.0.1:8080 (You can ignore the Warning about localhost just being a development server.)